-As at 30 June 2021 there were 12 loans advanced for developments which had been completed.
+As at 30 June 2024 there were a number of loans advanced for developments which had been completed.
+For the loans shown as 100% complete in the table, all work has been completed, but titles have not issued.

 The loan-to-cost ratio is the ratio of the total loan approved for the development to the total cost of the construction or development project (including the cost of the land) as determined by the valuer engaged by the Fund.
 The loan-to-cost ratio is a measure of the proportion of the cost of a development which is borrowed by the developer.
 To the extent that the loan-to-cost ratio for a development is less than 100%, the funds required to complete the development in addition to the loan from the Fund are provided from the developer's own resources or otherwise sourced by the developer.
 All development loans are subject to the same maximum loan-to-valuation ratios as are applied to non-development loans (as discussed on page 19 of this Benchmark Disclosure Document).